ondrejnantl/MRI-Ischemic-Lesion-Seg-UNet/README.md

 * Text of the thesis is also a part of this repository - Ondrej_Nantl_DP.pdf - only in Czech.

-* Created trained models can be downloaded from: add link
+* Created trained models can be downloaded from: https://drive.google.com/file/d/1_2RTypdlTrKZINnVOGDk60jkpyqMSOLH/view?usp=sharing

 * For running all code from this repository you need to install libraries listed in requirements.txt.